Funding Programmes

 Funding Available

 The maximum grant amount varies depending on the grant type.
-Grants up to €1,5 million (Starting), €2 million (Consolidator) and €2,5 million (Advanced) are available for a period of 5 years.
-Additional funding, up to €1 million, can be requested.
-For Synergy Grants, the funding goes up to €10 million for a period of 6 years and additional funding can go up to €4 million.
+Grants up to €1.5 million (Starting), €2 million (Consolidator) and €2.5 million (Advanced) are available for a period of 5 years.
+Additional funding, up to €1 million, can be requested (except for PIs re-locating to the EU or Associated Country from elsewhere to take up their ERC grant).
+For Synergy Grants, the funding goes up to €10 million for a period of 6 years and additional funding may go up to €4 million.
+ERC Plus PIs may receive a maximum grant of €7 million for a minimum period of years and a maximum period of 7 years.
 Eligible project costs are reimbursed at a funding rate of 100% for direct costs plus a flat-rate of 25% for indirect costs.

 Application Process